TomerKarniol/dhcp_scope_manager/README.md

 3. DHCP cmdlets available (`Get-DhcpServerv4Scope` discoverable)

 Protected by auth (like all endpoints).
 Does **not** check the DHCP environment dependency before running — it is the check itself, so it always returns a structured response rather than a plain 503.

+Environment validation is async-safe and cached per process.
+A successful check is cached for the process lifetime, so repeated requests do not re-run the PowerShell environment checks.
+Failed checks are cached briefly and retried after the negative-cache TTL so transient PowerShell startup failures can recover without restarting the backend.

 | Status | Body                                                    | When                        |
 | ------ | ------------------------------------------------------- | --------------------------- |